 We can’t eliminate all maddening interruptions, but we can help kids control interruptions rather than letting interruptions control them.
 Insisting on silencing electronic interrupters is a good start.

-“When am I at my most productive?”
+Having your child ask him or herself, “When am I at my most productive?”
 “When do I learn best?”
-Assessing their habits, skills, strengths, and attitudes will give your child a sense of self-awareness and the ability to plan their time.
+Assessing their habits, skills, strengths, and attitudes will give your child a sense of self-awareness and the ability to plan time accordingly.